Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 - Wound healing problems—Use with caution.
 May make these conditions worse.

-- Hemoptysis (coughing up blood), recent—Should not be used in patients with this condition.
+- Hemoptysis (coughing up blood), recent history of—Should not be used in patients with this condition.

 This medicine can cause stomach or bowel perforation (tear or hole), including blockage.
 Check with your doctor right away if you have severe stomach pain, constipation, fever, nausea, or vomiting.